updated: June 2020

 A part of me wishes that the CPA exam would just do away with the 74.
 I think to myself “Really?
 One point away?
 If It’s not a 75 it might as well be a 70, at least it would sting less”.
 You might be thinking the same thing.
 My goal here is not to say something profound and magically make you feel better in an instant.
 Nothing I say will take the sting away, believe me…I’ve tried!

 You’re allowed to be angry/ irritated/ annoyed/ pissed off/ sad/ mad or all of the above.
 In fact, that’s normal.
 One of the first suggestions I make to my clients who get bad news is to find a safe, healthy way to express their feelings.
-For many, that means hitting the gym for a good sweat-sesh, some prefer kickboxing or getting out in nature, and others need a fun night out with friends to get their mind off things.
+For many, that means hitting the gym for a good sweat-sesh, some prefer kickboxing or getting out in nature, journaling or a fun night out with friends to get their mind off of it, at least temporarily.

-Here are my recommended next steps if you’re one of the candidates who received a similar score.
-First, examine the following two scenarios to see which one applies to your situation.
+Here are my recommended next steps if you’re in this boat.
 The general approach is to reapply and schedule a retake of that exam as soon as possible.
 In some cases, I even recommend dropping the exam you’re currently studying for and picking up where you left off with the failed exam.
 Now that the testing window restrictions have been removed, this is easier to do than ever, but you still have choices.

-Treat this time between the score release and your next exam as deep-dive review time, not a cram session over everything.
+Treat this time between the score release and your retake exam as deep-dive review time, not a cram session over everything.
 Take practice exams to evaluate where you’re struggling with the material- these areas are also where your biggest opportunity lies.
 Dig into those areas to improve your understanding and raise your scores.
-Practice the TBS’s until you’re comfortable with the format & ready to confidently conquer the exam.

 If you have questions about your CPA Exam plan, let us know!
 We’d love to help.

 Check out our Webinar on how to overcome your fear of failure and bounce back mentally before your next exam.